-GraphQL is a data query language developed by Facebook and designed to make APIs faster, more flexible, and more developer-friendly.
+GraphQL is a data query language developed by Facebook, designed to make APIs faster, more flexible, and more developer-friendly.

-Unlike REST APIs, it allows clients to define the data structures they need and get the information they want with a single request. you can also use a type system to clearly define the data structure of requests and responses and make your code more reliable.
+Unlike REST API, it allows clients to define the structure of the data they need and receive the desired information with a single request.
+It also uses a type system to clearly define the data structure of requests and responses, enhancing code stability.

 REST API 🆚 GraphQL